brononius/fishassistant/README.md

-# Quick and Dirty
-ToDo List for Fish Assistant
+# Quality meter for Fishtank, Pond...

+Under Development

-## What I’m Trying
+## Intro
 A complete installation to monitor the water for example a fish tank, pond...

 Different monitoring tools, controls (pump, lights...).

-Main software will be controlled by Home Assistant.
+Main software will be controlled by Home Assistant (MQTT).

 I put all my scripts in the folder /diy/.
 If you change this, all scripts need to be updated accordingly.

 ## Sensors, steps
 ### Temperature